 Noah Henderson, Marketing Coordinator for Nextrend Furniture

 We always hear how important staging is for real estate.
-If you aren’t able to stage, there are simple things you can do make a property more appealing.
+If you aren’t able to stage, there are simple things you can do make a property more appealing for apartment marketing.
 A fresh coat of paint and improved lighting can make an apartment feel more inviting.

 When staging an apartment, you want to get the biggest bang for your square footage.
 The two biggest things people look for are the feeling of bigness and storage.